- Safe And Reliable New Mexico Car Shipping Services By A-1 Auto Transport

 Car Registration for New Residents

 After you established residency in the state of New Mexico, you’ll have to get your vehicle registered with the Motor Vehicle Department.
-Be wary that all vehicles coming from outside of the state must undergo a VIN inspection prior to the registration.
-Some MVD offices perform these inspections (some might require making an appointment), while others don’t.
+Be wary that all automobiles coming from outside of the state must undergo a VIN inspection prior to the registration.
+Some MVD offices perform these inspections (some might require making an appointment), while others don’t for native American people.
 If the MVD office in your area doesn’t offer this service, contact an inspection station that is approved by the state.